micmejia/bible-dump/NKJV/Romans/Rom 8.md

 For as many as are led by the Spirit of God, these are sons of God.

 ###### 15
-For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by whom we cry out, "Abba,[^e] Father."
+For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by whom we cry out, "Abba, Father."

 ###### 16
 The Spirit Himself bears witness with our spirit that we are children of God,